stdcout42/nao-move/docs/raw_logbook.md

  1. A little bit confused - installed NaoQi wrappper however, I need a robot connection...
 I'm just trying to move the nao i QiBullet...
 OK so NaoQi API is for making the actual robot move D'oh! ...
 Should I stop trying to make the simulation work and just work in the lab with the real thing / NaoQi?
 I think that's cleared up now.
  2. Trying to get QiBullet simulation to walk.
 However, it seems that only low level motions are implemented.
 Should I try to get the simulation working for motions or should I learn more about NaoQi?
 What about Webot?
 Will look at that for a bit.
  3. While webot works - should I be spending time learning this framework?
 Can I connect naoqi to webots?
 Repository naoqism which attemmpts to do just that is deprecated.

+## Meeting April 7th
+-  test out, what do we need to add (in terms of fine tuning)
+-  run code: make work with gestures/speech (for now on robot arm)

+In parallel, think of use cases:
+- using tools for ex
+- literature on multi-modal
+For these tasks think of goals the tasks need to accomplish.
+Also, think of baselines to improve on.

+Article to read:
+P. M. Pilarski, M. R. Dawson, T. Degris, F. Fahimi, J. P. Carey, and R. S. Sutton, ‘‘Online human training of a myoelectric prosthesis controller via actor-critic reinforcement learning,’’ in Proc.
+IEEE Int.
+Conf.
+Rehabil.
+Robot., Jun.
+2011, pp. 1–7.

+Literature to look up: multi-modal interfacing
+Authors: Henny Admoni, Maya Cakmak